ImReallyAdi/PersonalLanguageModel/DEPLOYMENT.md

 This guide shows how to deploy your LLM system with the frontend on GitHub Pages and backend on Replit.

+**Important**: GitHub Pages only hosts static files (HTML, CSS, JS).
+The Python API server must be deployed separately to a platform like Replit, Railway, or Heroku.

 ### Step 1: Deploy Backend to Replit

 1. **Fork this repository** to your GitHub account